-A student who desires to transfer from the MTS to the MDiv Program or vice versa, shall, after consulting with his or her faculty advisor and/or the Academic Dean, notify the Registrar in writing.
+A student who desires to transfer from the MTS to the MDiv Program or vice versa, shall, after consulting with his or her faculty advisor and/or the Academic Dean, notify the Registrar by completing a Change of Degree Notification Form found on the Forms/Polices tab of myHood.
 While the courses in each program are transferable to the other, a student must satisfy the core requirement of the degree program into which he or she has transferred.